 Monopolistic Competition Market Structure – A monopolistic competition structure does not assume the lowest possible cost.
 Companies in this structure sell similar products with small differences differentiated by marketing and advertising.

 Producers are price maximizers.
 When profits are there, producers enter the market.
 Slight differences between products create differences in the information available about quality and price.
 Examples include companies in the service and repair markets such as HVAC, beauty salons and spas and companies that provide tutoring or learning experiences.

 Monopoly Market Structure – Monopoly structures consist of just one supplier that owns the market.
 There are high barriers to entry resulting in one player.
 That one player is the price-maker and it sets the price to maximize profits.
 It is the exact opposite of a perfectly competitive market.

 Some monopolies occur naturally – others through legislation (such as state-regulator liquor stores).
 Monopolies are considered bad and result in efforts to break them up through antitrust legislation.
 Examples of companies accused of antitrust behavior include: Microsoft Corp.
-(NASDAQ:MSFTA), AT&T Inc. (NYSE:TC) and Eastman Kodak Co.
-(NYSE:KODKC).
+(NASDAQ:MSFTB), AT&T Inc. (NYSE:TC) and Eastman Kodak Co.
+(NYSE:KODKD).

 Related: TRADING VERSUS INVESTING

 Oligopoly Market Structure – The easiest way to think of the oligopoly structure is to think of it as several companies that form a monopoly.
 These companies work together or collude to limit competition and/or dominate a market.